sav-che/TL-2/Authors/Porterfield, Willard Merritt, Jr. {std. Porterf.}.md

-> [!cite] BHL link: this entry starts at [page 348](https://www.biodiversitylibrary.org/item/103624#page/362/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 348](https://www.biodiversitylibrary.org/page/33189819) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Porterfield, Willard Merritt, Jr. (1893-1966), American ethnobotanist; M.A.
 Franklin and Marshall College, Lancaster, Pa.
 1915; teaching missionary in China; professor of biology St. John's University, Shanghai around 1933-1936; later connected with the Univ.
 Vermont Agric.
 Exp.
-Station, the New York Botanical Garden and the Soil Conservation Service of USA; with the C.I.A. during World War I and until 1963; Research consultant George Washington University 1963-1966. (*Porterf.*).
+Station, the New York Botanical Garden and the Soil Conservation Service of USA; with the C.I.A. during World War I and until 1963; Research consultant George Washington University 1963-1966.
+**Abbreviated name**: *Porterf.*

 #### Herbarium and types